Merle Oberon: Death

 Oberon retired after Interval and moved with Wolders to Malibu, California, where she died in 1979, aged 68, after suffering a stroke.
 Her body was interred at Forest Lawn Memorial Park Cemetery in Glendale, California.

-Tributes
+Tributes and legacy

+Despite hiding her Asian heritage throughout her career, Oberon is regarded as the first Asian nominee in the Best Actress category and the first Asian individual overall to receive an Oscar nomination.
+In 2023, discussion around Oberon's Academy Awards status resurfaced after Malaysian actress Michelle Yeoh was nominated for and subsequently won the Best Actress award for her performance in Everything Everywhere All at Once.
+News outlets such as The Hollywood Reporter opted to describe Yeoh as "the first self-identified Asian actress", while making note of Oberon hiding her identity.

-For her contributions to Motion Pictures, Oberon has a star on the Hollywood Walk of Fame at 6274 Hollywood Boulevard, Hollywood, California USA.
+For her contributions to film, Oberon received a star on the Hollywood Walk of Fame, located at 6274 Hollywood Boulevard, on February 8, 1960.

-Michael Korda, nephew of Alexander Korda, wrote a roman à clef about Oberon after her death titled Queenie.
-This was adapted into a television miniseries starring Mia Sara.
+Michael Korda, nephew of Alexander Korda, published a roman à clef about Oberon after her death titled Queenie in 1985, which was adapted into a 1987 television miniseries starring Mia Sara, Kirk Douglas, Sarah Miles, Claire Bloom, Leigh Lawson, and Joss Ackland.

 F. Scott Fitzgerald's unfinished novel The Last Tycoon was made into a television series with Jennifer Beals playing Margo Taft, a character created for the TV series and based on Oberon.

+New Zealand author Witi Ihimaera used Oberon's hidden South Asian and alleged Māori heritage as the inspiration for the novel White Lies, which was turned into the 2013 movie White Lies.

+British author Lindsay Ashford, publishing under the pen name Lindsay Jayne Ashford, wrote the 2017 historical fiction novel Whisper of the Moon Moth based on Oberon.
+The novel is a fictionalised retelling of Oberon's early life, rise to Hollywood stardom, and turbulent personal life.